Light Logo Dark Logo

 void begin(Stream& port, long baud, uint8_t channel, bool autoHop)

 Initializes ESP-NOW and starts the Serial-to-Radio bridge.
 Usually attached to Serial at 1000000 baud.
+When autoHop is true, the Leader will periodically scan for the quietest Wi-Fi channel and migrate the entire network automatically (every 30 seconds).

 bool update()